barrettotte/IBMi-Book/docs/additional/misc/fetch.md

 }
 ```

+The fields **host** and **user** are optional.
+If they are not included, you will be prompted by the script for them.
+For the file extensions, I'm sure there's a way that I could set this up automatically.
+But, I figured that I would leave it in a config file for complete configuration.

 <br>

 The Python script itself is very simple.
+Open connection, read config file, loop over SPFs, fetch from IBMi, write source member text to file, close connection
 A more detailed explanation can be found here https://dev.to/barrettotte/simple-util-to-pull-code-from-the-ibmi-5hfp

 ```python